Star fows and multisingular hyperbolicity: Presentation of our results

-\begin{itemize}\item the set $S_E$ of singular points whose stable space has the same dimension as the bundle $E$, \item and the set $S_F$ of singular points whose unstable space has the same dimension as the bundle $F$. \end{itemize}

-We want: \begin{itemize} \item to reparametrize the cocycle $\psi^t_{\cN}$ in restriction to $E_L$ by the expansion in the direction $L$ if and only if the line $L$ is based at a point close to $S_E$; \item to reparametrize the cocycle $\psi^t_{\cN}$ in restriction to $F_L$ by the expansion in the direction $L$ if and only if the line $L$ is based at a point close to $S_F$. \end{itemize} This leads to a difficulty: the reparametrizing function needs to satisfying a cocycle relation.

-In Section~\ref{ss.reparametrization}, we prove that there is a cocycle $\{h^t_E\}_{t\in\RR}$, called a \emph{center-stable cocycle} so that: \begin{itemize} \item $h_E^t(L)$ and $\frac 1{h_E^t}(L)$ are uniformly bounded (independently of $t$), if $L$ is based on a point $x$ so that $x$ and $\phi^t(x)$ are out of a small neighborhood of $S_E$, where $\phi^t$ denotes the flow of $X$; \item $h_E^t(L)$ is in a bounded ratio with the expansion of $\phi^t$ in the direction $L$, if $L$ is based at a point $x$ so that $x$ and $\phi^t(x)$ are out of a small neighborhood of $S_F$. \item $h_E^t$ depends continuously on $X$. \end{itemize} Analogously we get the notion of \emph{center-unstable cocycles} $\{h_F^t\}$ by exchanging the roles of $S_E$ and $S_F$ in the properties above.
+\begin{theo} There is a $C^1$-open and dense subset $\cU$ of $\cX^1(M)$ so that is $X\in \cU$ is a star flow then the chain recurrent set $\cR(X)$ is contained in the union of finitely many pairwise disjoint filtrating regions in which $X$ is multisingular hyperbolic. \end{theo}

+Indeed we will get a more precise result: our notion of singular hyperbolic structures allows \emph{a priori} many possible choices of reparametriztions cocycles.
+Here one can fix \emph{a priori} the reparametrizations cocycle, by using the works of \cite{GSW} on star flow.

+More precisely, according to \cite{GSW} for an open and dense subset in the set of star flows, one has the following properties: \begin{enumerate} \item any chain recurrence class $C$ admits a (unique) dominated splitting $\cN= E\oplus F$ for the extended linear Poincar\'e flow on $\widetilde{\La(C)}$ which is the limit of the hyperbolic splitting of the periodic orbits for the $C^1$-nearby flows.

+\item every singularity $\sigma$ with non-trivial chain recurrence class has only two possibilities \begin{itemize} \item either the stable space $E^s_\sigma$ has the same dimension as the bundle $E$ of the dominated splitting of the extended linear Poincar\'e flow over $\widetilde{\La(C(\sigma))}$ (and thus $dim E^u_\sigma = dim(F)+1$).
+We denote by $S_{E}\subset Sing(X)$ the set of such singular points.